 - If your camera shows a black screen instead of you, try closing all open apps and relaunch FaceTime

 This article outlines basic FaceTime troubleshooting tips.
-For more in-depth learning, please select our Related Articles.
+For more in-depth learning with specific iOS versions, please select our related articles.

 - How To Disable and Deregister iMessage and FaceTime

 - Seeing the Message Error Occurred During Activation on Mac?
 Fix it today

 - Troubleshoot FaceTime Activation Errors